 Waitrose, Sainsbury’s and Tesco.
 That said, they are good for speciality foods, as is M & S Food.

 Lidl, Iceland (mainly frozen but has some fresh and tinned food) and Aldi

 Superdrug; even wider range with more top end names: Boots

 * these opinions regarding shopping prices are based on my own personal experiences, it can of course vary depending on what you buy and what offers are on.

-Also a good idea is an Oyster Card or a ‘visitor Oyster card’.
-Go to the TfL (transport for London website) to check out Oyster cards and forplanning your journey around London.
+You can queue up but perhaps a better idea for when you have arrived is an Oyster Card or a ‘visitor Oyster card’.
+Go to the TfL (transport for London website) to check out Oyster cards and for planning your journey around London.
 You can top it up at stations and newsagents with the oyster sign.
 If you have a contactless card, you may be able to use it to pay for your travel around London, but it’s not guaranteed.